-Non Children's Worker- A person who works on behalf of children but not directly with children.
+Non-Children's Worker- A person who works on behalf of children but not directly with children, examples for our organisation include desk-based staff members and trustees.
+Non-Children's workers must undergo a Ministry of Justice Check.

 Child protection - activities carried out to ensure that children are safe in cases where there is suspected harm, abuse or neglect or are at risk of harm, abuse, or neglect.